charliemirabile/CS-faq/README.md

 - `online_resources.md` contains links to useful websites

 # Contributing:
-Anyone who has a piece of advise is welcome to write it up and submit a pull request so it can be merged into the final document.
+Anyone who has a piece of advice is welcome to write it up and submit a pull request so that others can benefit from your knowledge.